Molla Panah Vagif

 Molla Panah (Molla Pənah), better known by his pen-name Vagif (واقِف), was an 18th-century Azerbaijani poet, statesman and diplomat.
-He is regarded as the founder of the realism genre in Azerbaijani poetry.
+He is regarded as the founder of the realism genre and the modern school in Azerbaijani poetry.
 He served as the vizier—the minister of foreign affairs—of the Karabakh Khanate during the reign of Ibrahim Khalil Khan.

 Early life

 It is mostly accepted by researchers that Molla Panah was born in 1717, in the village of Salahly, Kazakh Sultanate.
 However, some authors like Firudin bey Kocharli considered Hasansu as his birthplace, while Salman Mumtaz argued that he was actually born in 1733.
 His parents were Mehdi agha and Aghqiz khanum, who sent him to study under local cleric Shafi Effendi to study Arabic and Persian.
 His family had to move to the Karabakh Khanate in 1759 following conflict between the Kazakh Sultanate and the Kingdom of Georgia.

 Life in Karabakh

 Molla Panah Vagif eventually moved to Shusha, capital of the Karabakh Khanate, and founded his madrasa in the Saatli neighborhood of the town, serving 17 families.
 In 1769, he was invited to the court of ruler Ibrahim Khalil Khan, who had heard of Panah's ability to predict the time of the lunar eclipse, and was appointed eshik aghasi (person in charge of foreign affairs) of the khanate after conversion to Shiism from Sunni Islam.
 He was described by authors such Mirza Jamal Qarabaghi as "A cautious and perfect vizier who found great fame in Iran and Rum" and by Mir Mehdi Khazani as the most trusted officer of Ibrahim Khan.

 He served in this position for 27 years.
 It is said that he played an important role in the political and social life of the khanate.
 He took part in the development and planning of Shusha, played an important role in establishing political relations between the khanate and Georgia and Russia.
 In this context, he went to Tbilisi several times, where he befriended Prince Iulon of Georgia and dedicated a mukhammas to him.
 The correspondence with Russia was initiated by Vagif and these letters were sent to the Catherine II.

 As vizier, Vagif did much for the prosperity and political growth of the Karabakh Khanate.
 He also played an important role in organizing the defence of Shusha during the incursions of Agha Mohammad Shah Qajar of Persia in 1795 and 1797.
 He unsuccessfully tried to cement an alliance between Karabakh, Georgia, the Erivan Khanate and the Talysh Khanate against Qajar Iran.